AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 2. One or more objects derived from (abstract) type \alib{lox;detail::Logger} have to be created and attached to the release-Lox object(s), usually with setting the right <em>Verbosity</em> for different
    <em>Log Domains</em>.<br>
-   (Both actions are usually performed at the beginning of the life-cycle of a software process, what we call the <em>bootstrapping section</em> of a software.)
+   (Both actions are usually performed at the beginning of the life-cycle of software process, what we call the <em>bootstrapping section</em> of software.)

 3. The interface of the lox object itself is directly used for logging.
 The <em>Log Statements</em>
    work and look similar to <em>debug logging</em>, because as already explained above, an own set